Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Measurements and Observations

 \subsection{Experimental Environment and Tools}

 This work builds upon the experimental framework established in our previous measurement campaigns~\cite{Lin2022_VTC5GMetro}, employing the same devices, software tools, and test route to ensure data consistency and comparability.
 All experiments were conducted along the Taipei MRT Brown Line, from Xinhai Station to Taipei Zoo Station, a route that spans urban, semi-open, and underground segments.
-This path offers diverse radio environments representative of dense metropolitan 5G deployments, making it ideal for investigating reliability variations under real mobility conditions.

 In each experiment, the UE was implemented using commercial smartphones connected via universal serial bus (USB) to a laptop, which served as the data client.
 A remote server located at National Taiwan University acted as the communication endpoint.
-The downlink (DL) and uplink (UL) data streams were transmitted using the user datagram protocol (UDP), with a fixed payload size of 250~bytes and a transmission rate of 200~kbps.
-This configuration provided a lightweight yet continuous traffic load suitable for reliability evaluation while minimizing protocol overhead.
+The downlink and uplink data streams were transmitted using the user datagram protocol (UDP), with a fixed payload size of 250~bytes and a transmission rate of 200~kbps.

 A custom Android monitoring application was developed to collect key measurement parameters in real time.
 The tool sampled radio-layer indicators at 10~Hz, corresponding to ten measurement points per second, including the RSRP and RSRQ of both serving and neighboring LTE and 5G cells.
-These physical-layer metrics were synchronized with Global Positioning System (GPS) coordinates, enabling spatio-temporal correlation between network performance and geographical location.
-The resulting dataset thus captured both the instantaneous and short-term variations of wireless link quality along the railway path.
+These physical-layer metrics were synchronized with global positioning system (GPS) coordinates, enabling spatio-temporal correlation between network performance and geographical location.

 For control-plane observation, we employed MobileInsight~\cite{Li2016_MobiComMobileInsight}, an open-source tool that extracts LTE and 5G NR signaling events from modem logs.
 This allowed us to record detailed radio resource control (RRC) procedures, such as connection setup, reconfiguration, and handover events.
 The integration of transport-layer packet traces with low-layer signaling messages enabled a comprehensive view of how physical and control-layer behaviors jointly influence communication reliability in high-mobility 5G NSA networks.
+Although the campaign was conducted on a single metro line and operator setup, the route spans urban, semi-open, and underground segments, providing heterogeneous propagation conditions for an initial measurement-driven benchmark.